Code:

 Beneficiaries

-14 million dairy cattle distributed among around 470,000 producers, and produce around 20,000 million liters of milk considering Argentina, Uruguay, Colombia, Costa Rica and Panama, which means around 26% of all Latin America and the Caribbean (excludes Mexico and Brazil).
+14 million dairy cattle distributed among around 470,000 producers, that produce around 20,000 million liters of milk in Argentina, Uruguay, Colombia, Costa Rica and Panama, representing around 26% of all Latin America and the Caribbean (excludes Mexico and Brazil).

 Sustainable Development Goals